 Pilates was created by a bloke called Joseph Pilates back in the late 1940’s early 1950’s and was originally called Contrology.

 His idea was similar to a lot mechanists at that time in the belief that there was a perfect posture and that with a lot of control of the body one could achieve it.

-Over the ensuing decades pilates was ensconced within the ballet and dance world but was largely ignored by the broader medical community.
+Over the ensuing decade, pilates was ensconced within the ballet and dance world but was largely ignored by the broader medical community.

 That was until 2001 when a Queensland researcher called Professor Paul Hodges and his team published an article outlining the importance of ‘core muscle control’ in people with low back pain.

-The pilates community rejoiced, validation had been achieved.
+The pilates community rejoiced,and validation had been achieved.
 Short courses were established, physiotherapists, osteopaths and more enrolled and pilates was reborn.

 Jo Pilates based his idea of health and posture in being perfectly aligned, similar to the ballet dancers he worked with.